 NOTE: This post concerns European Union regulations.
-It is not applicable to the US, but it does provide related information and possibly some guidance on best practices regardless of location.
+It is not applicable to the US, but it does provide related information and possibly some guidance on best practices, regardless of location.

 Soap that looks and smells like pie.
 Bath bombs that look and smell like candy.
-Fun to do and sell – but is there a legal downside?
+Fun to do and sell–but is there a legal downside?

 Turns out, at least the the EU, there is.

-Back in May 2018, a British company got in trouble in Lithuania for selling bath bombs that looked like food.
+Back in May of 2018, a British company got in trouble in Lithuania for selling bath bombs that looked like food.
 They were ordered to stop selling the bath bombs because they could pose a danger to children even though they had warning labels.
-Like most legal issues, it went back and forth in the court, finally landing at the European High Court.
+Like most legal issues, it went back and forth in the courts, finally landing at the European High Court.
 On June 2, 2022, the decision from the high court concluded that Lithuania could, in fact, bar the products as being potentially hazardous.

 The Underlying Regulations